gtsteffaniak/filebrowser/README.md

  - ❌ jobs/runners are not supported yet (planned).
  - ❌ per-user rules are not supported yet (planned).
- - ❌ pagination for directory items for extremely large directories.
  - ❌ shell commands are completely removed and will not be returned.
- - see feature matrix below for more.

 ## About

-FileBrowser Quantum provides a file-managing interface within a specified directory and can be used to upload, delete, preview, rename, and edit your files.
-It allows the creation of multiple users and each user can have its directory.

 This repository is a fork of the original [filebrowser](https://github.com/filebrowser/filebrowser) with a collection of changes that make this program work better in terms of